survivejs/webpack-book/manuscript/advanced_techniques/linting.md

 T> ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal friendly output.
 This way you can jump conveniently straight to the warnings and errors from there.

+T> You can get more performance out of ESLint by running it through a daemon, such as [eslint_d](https://www.npmjs.com/package/eslint_d).
+Using it brings down the overhead and it can bring down linting times considerably.

 ### Configuring ESLint

 In order to truly benefit from ESLint, you'll need to configure it.
 There are a lot of rules included, you can load even more through plugins, and you can even write your own.
 See the official [ESLint rules documentation](http://eslint.org/docs/rules/) for more details on rules.